Western New York National Cemetery

-The Western New York National Cemetery is a new United States National Cemetery located in the Town of Pembroke in Genesee County, approximately 30 mile east of Buffalo and 45 mile west of Rochester in New York.
+The Western New York National Cemetery is a new United States National Cemetery located in the Town of Pembroke in Genesee County, approximately 30 mile east of Buffalo and 45 mile west of Rochester in New York, United States.
 The cemetery's street address is in Corfu but the property is actually located in the town of Pembroke.
 It encompasses 132 acre and is the seventh National Cemetery operated by the United States Department of Veterans Affairs in the New York.
 It is expected to have room for the burial of over 96,000 veterans and be open for 70 years.
 The cemetery is located near exit 48A of the New York State Thruway.

 History

 The VA purchased the property in May 2014 for $625,000.
 Initial development is planned for 70 acre to provide approximately 10 years of capacity for burials of both casketed and cremated remains.
 The location provides a burial option much closer to the Western New York population centers than the Bath National Cemetery in Steuben County.
 Prior to the creation of the cemetery, the Western New York area had the largest veterans population without a nearby veterans cemetery.

 The cemetery was selected as a result of a 2011 VA policy intended to provide national cemeteries close to all population centers.
 The Fiscal Year 2017 Military Construction and Veterans Affairs Appropriations Bill included $36 million for cemetery construction which will allow construction to begin in 2017.